mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Predicting the future has forever been a universal challenge, from decisions like whether to plant crops now or next week, marry someone or remain single, sell a stock or hold, or go to college or play music full time.
 We will never be able to perfectly predict the future<sup>[[1]](#1-intro)</sup>, but we can use tools from the statistical field of **forecasting** to better understand what lies ahead.

 Forecasting involves **time series** data, or repeated measures over time.
 In data such as hourly temperature, daily stock prices, or annual global population estimates, we can look for patterns that collapse those hundreds or thousands of numbers down to a few defining characteristics.
-We can quantify the rate at which the values are _trending_ upward or downward, measure how much one value is _correlated with the previous few_, and decompose our data into its _underlying repeating cycles_.
+We can use time series analysis to quantify the rate at which the values are _trending_ upward or downward, measure how much one value is _correlated with the previous few_, decompose our data into its _underlying repeating cycles_, and more.

 To do so, we'll iterate from the most basic forecasting models towards a full autoregressive integrated moving average (ARIMA) model.
 We'll then take it a step further to include [_seasonal_](https://otexts.com/fpp2/seasonal-arima.html) and [_exogeneous_](https://www.statisticshowto.com/endogenous-variable/) variables, expanding into a [SARIMAX](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) model.
 In other words, we'll build from this: